WhoKnows007/Spotizzle/README.md

 - Connect to spotify --> basic version done.
 Improve.
 - Get a list of playlists --> basic version done.
 Improve.
 - Get the selected playlist from previously mentioned playlists --> basic version done.
 Improve.
+    - replacing require with axion.
+First method (refresh token) --> success.
+    - refactor/organize ajax server and client side.
+    - add general structure, also in separate files if possible.
+- Create a basic design to show the playlists and allow selecting one to show it's songs.
+- Add custom shortcuts.
+Working on desktop without focus and in the browser with. (pref without focus too).
+- Add audio player.
 - Put the private.js on a server and extract keys/tokens/etc..
 - Test deploy: Host the authorization code on a server and generate an electron executable to test the application.